 In order to solve the above issue, XRIS wanted to adopt the DICONDE standard for storing the image data.
 This standard encompasses all Non-Destructive testing imaging methods and technologies and harmonizes these with the DICOM standard as unique imaging modalities.
 Maestro had to be able to save and read images in this format.

 It is at this stage that Osimis was consulted, as Osimis’ motto is to push standards to avoid the use of proprietary systems.

 Osimis created an Orthanc plugin which creates a DICONDE image from RAW or PNG compressed pixels data and some metadata.
 The created DICONDE file gets saved on the local device.

 In order to have multiple Maestro software save DICONDE images in a unique centralized database, Osimis provided an independent server as well.
 The Orthanc plugin has then been extended to enable powerful queries into this database, so that all images of a certain device acquired during a certain period, or containing certain keywords in all annotations, can be found easily.

 Thanks to the use of this standard, XRIS will be able to store, share and search image data without the loss of relevant information.

-Alain is our Chief Technology Officer.
+Alain is our Senior developer.
 Ever since graduation his focus has been on delivering top notch software for innovative companies in the image software business.
 He’ll run any type of software on any device, ranging from a tiny Raspberry Pi up to supercharged cloud clusters.
 At Osimis, that’s where all of that combined puts him in the sweet spot of making sure the dev team’s skills are ever increasing and state of the art.